rmurdoc90/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  -A token is use to record a certain object to be used for user verification

 - [ ] What steps can you take in your web apps to keep your data secure?

+  -Using a log in with private routers and adding passwords to servers.

 - [ ] Describe how web servers work.

+  -Web servers use their programs and store the code used for websites to be accessed through a modem through a web of connected servers.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  -Put and Post

 ## Project Set Up